Celebes warty pig: Conservation status

 The chief threats faced by this pig are an expanding human population, deforestation, with conversion of the land to agricultural use, and hunting for human consumption.
 Even in areas such as national parks, where the species is protected, hunting still occurs and the meat is traded in local markets.
 This over-hunting and loss of habitat has led the International Union for Conservation of Nature to assess the pig's conservation status as being "near threatened".

 Cave art

-A cave painting of a Celebes warty pig in the Leang Tedongnge cave on Sulawesi has been dated to an age of at least 45,500 years ago, making it the oldest known cave painting.
+A cave painting of a Celebes warty pig in the Leang Tedongnge cave on Sulawesi has been dated to an age of at least 45,500 years ago, making it the oldest known representational cave painting.
 A layer of calcite over the painting was dated using uranium-series isotope dating to give a minimum age for the painting.
 The image was made using red ochre, and is accompanied by images of human hands made by blowing ochre on to the cave wall around the hands.
 The painting depicts a male pig, including the male's pair of facial warts.
 It was first seen by Westerners in 2017.